 #Frequently Asked Questions

-mds_stores is the “metadata server stores” process that powers Spotlight search.
+mds_stores is the metadata server that powers Spotlight search.
 It builds and maintains an index of every file on your Mac so Spotlight can return results instantly.
-It runs in the background and normally uses very little CPU once the initial index is built.
-Think of it as a librarian who catalogs every book — the cataloging takes work upfront but makes every future search nearly instant.
+Once the initial index is built, the process normally uses very little CPU.
+Think of it as a librarian who catalogs every book; the cataloging is heavy work upfront, but every later search is nearly instant.

-No. Force-quitting it just restarts the process automatically within seconds.
-Use Fix 2 instead.
+Force-quitting it just restarts the process automatically within seconds, so it’s safe but pointless.
+Use Fix 2 to clear the stuck state instead.

 Yes.
 Go to System Settings > Siri & Spotlight > Spotlight Privacy and add your external drive to the exclusion list.
-This prevents mds_stores from indexing the drive every time you connect it.
+This stops mds_stores from re-indexing the drive every time you connect it.

-When indexing is active, mds_stores competes for CPU and disk I/O bandwidth, which noticeably slows other tasks.
-On older MacBooks with mechanical hard drives, the slowdown can be severe enough to make the Mac nearly unusable for 20 to 30 minutes.
-On modern Macs with Apple silicon and built-in NVMe storage, the performance impact is much smaller because the storage subsystem can handle the indexing load in parallel with other work.
+When indexing is active, mds_stores competes for CPU and disk I/O bandwidth, which slows other tasks.
+On older MacBooks with mechanical drives, the slowdown can make the Mac nearly unusable for 20 to 30 minutes.
+Apple silicon Macs with NVMe storage handle indexing in parallel with other work, so the impact is much smaller.
+Once the initial index is built, CPU usage drops below 5% during regular use.

 Yes.
-Apple Mail, Calendar, Notes, Alfred, Notion, and dozens of other apps use Spotlight’s index for their own search features.
+Apple Mail, Calendar, Notes, Reminders, Alfred, Notion, and dozens of other apps use Spotlight’s index for their own search features.
 Disabling it via mdutil -a -i off breaks all of them.
-Only use this as a last resort.
+Treat this as a true last resort.

 macOS updates often change the index schema, which forces Spotlight to rebuild the index from scratch.
-High CPU usage lasting 1 to 3 hours right after an update is normal and expected behavior.
-If it continues past that point without finishing, use Fix 2 to trigger a clean rebuild manually.
+High CPU usage lasting 1 to 3 hours right after an update is normal and expected.
+If it continues past that point without finishing, run Fix 2 to trigger a clean rebuild manually.